RawNatural/Composites_Assignment_Code/README.md

 # Composites_Assignment_Code
+This is our code for the 1st assignment for AE4ASM109 Design and Analysis of Composite Structures I

-1st Composites Assignment code - Nathan Rawiri - Roman Crimi - James Bruce
+Nathan Rawiri - Roman Crimi - James Bruce